Authentic Thai Green Curry Recipe (Vegetarian)

 Mastering the Art of Thai Green Curry

-Thai green curry, known as Gaeng Khiao Wan, is a vibrant and aromatic dish that showcases Thailand’s rich culinary heritage.
-The curry stands out because of its striking green colour, which fresh green chilies create.
-Moreover, Thai green curry remains one of the most popular dishes in Thai cuisine.
+Thai green curry, known as Gaeng Khiao Wan, is a vibrant, aromatic dish that showcases Thailand's rich culinary heritage.
+The striking green colour comes from fresh green chillies pounded into the curry paste, and that paste is the foundation of everything — it carries the heat, the fragrance, and the character of the entire dish.

 Origins of Thai Green Curry

 Thai green curry, or Gaeng Keow Wan, originated in central Thailand during the mid-20th century.
-Cooks developed the dish using fresh green chilies, which give the curry its signature colour.
+Cooks developed the dish using fresh green chillies, which give the curry its signature colour.

 However, Thai curries share deeper roots with Indian and Malaysian cuisines.
 Through centuries of trade, spices and coconut milk entered Thai cooking traditions.
 As a result, Thai chefs adapted these ingredients and created their own distinctive curry styles.

 Interestingly, green curry paste evolved from red curry paste.
-Instead of dried red chilies, cooks use fresh green chilies to create a brighter colour and a fresher flavour.
+Instead of dried red chillies, cooks use fresh green chillies to create a brighter colour and a fresher flavour.
 Therefore, green curry tastes aromatic while maintaining a spicy kick.

 Key Ingredients That Define Thai Green Curry